facebook/flow/docs/02-underscore.md

 ```bbcode
 Found 0 errors
 ```
-For reference, here is the relatively small diff for all the changes made in this walkthough.
+For reference, here is the relatively small diff for all the changes made in this walkthrough.

 ```diff
 @@ -0,0 +1 @@